Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Wallpaper in the bathroom

-Plaster or tiles on the walls are still the standard in bathrooms.
-However, wallpaper in the bathroom offers an unmatched variety of design options.
-Thanks to stylish designs and creative accents, wallpaper can give the bathroom a very special atmosphere.
-In our article, you will learn which wallpaper is suitable for the bathroom, how you can apply wallpaper in the bathroom, and what else you need to consider.
+In the bathroom, plaster or tile walls are still the norm.
+However, wallpaper in the bathroom is also becoming increasingly popular.
+It offers an unmatched variety of design options and can give the bathroom a very special atmosphere thanks to stylish designs and creative accents.
+Here you can find out which wallpaper is suitable for the bathroom, how to install it, and what else you need to keep in mind.

 The different types of wallpaper for the bathroom

-Normal paper or woodchip wallpaper is unsuitable for bathrooms as it swells when it comes into contact with water.
-Only waterproof wallpaper is suitable for bathrooms.
+Regular paper or wood-fiber wallpaper is unsuitable for bathrooms because it swells when it comes into contact with water.
+That’s why only waterproof wallpaper is suitable for bathrooms.
 So if you want wallpaper in your bathroom, you should opt for moisture-resistant wallpaper:

-Black wallpaper with gold pattern at Duravit Vitrium sink area
+Black wallpaper with a gold pattern in the Duravit Vitrium sink area

 Vinyl wallpaper

-Vinyl wallpaper is the most popular option.
-It has a water-repellent PVC layer, can be wiped clean with a damp cloth, and is scrub-resistant, meaning that even stubborn stains can usually be removed.
-One disadvantage of vinyl wallpaper is that it seals the walls and causes humidity to collect on the wallpaper.
-Therefore, with this type of wallpaper, it is even more important than usual to heat and ventilate the bathroom properly to prevent mold.
-In addition, these bathroom wallpapers contain plasticizers that are not very environmentally friendly.
+The most popular option is vinyl wallpaper.
+It has a water-repellent PVC layer, can be wiped down with a damp cloth, and is scrub-resistant, so it can usually be cleaned even of heavy stains.
+One disadvantage of vinyl wallpaper is that it seals the walls, causing moisture to accumulate on the surface.
+Therefore, with this type of wallpaper, proper heating and ventilation of the bathroom are even more important than usual to prevent mold.
+Additionally, these bathroom wallpapers contain plasticizers that are not environmentally friendly.

 Floral wallpaper in the sink area with Duravit Vitrium Color elements